cemalgnlts/cemalgnlts/README.md

 ### Hi there 👋

 My name is Cemal (@cemalgnlts), I am a 24 year old developer from Türkiye (🇹🇷).
-I mostly do Web Developement with React and Node.js
+I mostly do Web Developement.

 <table align="center">
   <tr>